Connect Family Dental

 Bottom-line: a smoke-free environment is healthier for you and for those around you.
 Make a plan to quit, stick to it and start living a healthier life.
 The National Institute on Drug Abuse considers nicotine to be the the leading preventable cause of disease, disability, and death in the U.S. For tips on quitting or how to help your child quit, visit Smokefree.gov.

 Oral piercings or tongue splitting may look cool, but they can be dangerous to your health.
-That’s because your mouth contains millions of bacteria, and infection and swelling often occur with mouth piercings.
+That’s because your mouth contains millions of bacteria, and infection and swelling often occurs with mouth piercings.
 For instance, your mouth and tongue could swell so much that you close off your airway or you could possibly choke if part of the jewelry breaks off in your mouth.
 In some cases, you could crack a tooth if you bite down too hard on the piercing and repeated clicking of the jewelry against teeth can also cause damage.
 An infected oral piercing can also lead to more serious systemic infections, including hepatitis or endocarditis.

 Meth Mouth, a term for the damage caused by the use of the illegal and highly addictive drug methamphetamine, is one of many devastating effects this drug can have on users’ oral health.
 Methamphetamine is a potent central nervous system stimulant that can cause shortness of breath, hyperthermia, nausea, vomiting, diarrhea, irregular heart beat, high blood pressure, permanent brain damage and rampant tooth decay.
 Some users describe their teeth as “blackened, stained, rotting, crumbling or falling apart.”
 Often, the teeth cannot be salvaged and must be removed.
 For more information, visit the National Institute on Drug Abuse.